-Written Assessment In class assessment done in silence and individually which contributes towards the examination or report grade.
-This is something students are made aware of and how much it is 'worth' Oral Assessment In class assessment which will be a presentation set up by the teacher individually or in groups which contributes to the final examination or report grade.
+Written Assessment In class assessment which will be a presentation/conversation set up by the teacher individually or in groups which contributes to the final examination or report grade.
+This is something students are made aware of and how much it is 'worth' Oral Assessment In class assessment which will be a presentation/conversation set up by the teacher individually or in groups which contributes to the final examination or report grade.
 This is something students are made aware of and how much it is 'worth' Quiz In class quiz which provides the teacher with key information regarding progress or learning.
 The result does not contribute to the overall report grade specifically but informs future teaching.
-These are given at teachers' discretion and can be advised in advance or used in class to assess understanding Test In class test of 30 minutes or longer which provides the teacher with key information regarding progress or learning.
+These are given at teachers' discretion and can be advised in advance or used in class to assess understanding.
+Test In class test of 30 minutes or longer which provides the teacher with key information regarding progress or learning.
 The result does not contribute to the overall report grade specifically but informs future teaching and it is expected that students will have had time to revise or prepare Presentation Presentation in class or videos which students produce.
-The result does not contribute to the overall report grade specifically but informs future teaching and it is expected that students will have had time to revise or prepare

-Project Checkpoint This is a submission deadline for a section of a longer project based piece of work.
+The result does not contribute to the overall report grade specifically but informs future teaching and it is expected that students will have had time to revise or prepare Project Checkpoint This is a submission deadline for a section of a longer project based piece of work.
 Non completion will result in sanctions being put in place for completion Project Deadline This is an end-of-project submission deadline for project based work after which school assessment procedure applies with regards missed deadlines for Internal Assessment.
 It will have been shared in advance with students and applies to longer term projects the results of which contribute to a final report grade.
 Coursework: Draft Deadline Tasks required by the examination board which students must complete as part of their iGCSE.
 Non completion on the deadline date will result in assessment procedures for External Assessment.
 Coursework: Final Deadline Tasks required by the examination board which students must complete as part of their iGCSE.
 Non completion on the deadline date will result in assessment procedures for External Assessment.
 IA: Draft Deadline Internal Assessments which are required by the examination board which students must complete as part of their IB.
-Non completion on the deadline date will result in assessment procedures for External Assessment.
-IA: Final Deadline Internal Assessments which are required by the examination board which students must complete as part of their IB.
-Non completion on the deadline date will result in assessment procedures for External Assessment.
-Exam Scheduled assessment, all students will take at the same time, which is normally scheduled by the Key Stage Coordinator.
-This contributes significantly towards the examination and/or report grade.
-Students should be aware of how much it is 'worth' Practical Assessment In class assessment which will be a practical demonstration and/or application of skills.
+Non completion on the deadline date

-3.8 Reporting to parents
+3.9 Reporting to parents